-While humane euthanasia and sale without limitation of healthy horses for which there is no adoption demand is authorized under the WFRHBA, Congressional appropriations over the past ten years and most recently for the 2020 budget year prohibits the destruction of healthy animals that are removed or deemed to be excess.
+Congressional appropriations over the past ten years and most recently for the 2019 budget year prohibits the destruction of healthy animals that are removed or deemed to be excess.
 BLM policy is consistent with these appropriations provisions such that only sick, lame, or dangerous animals can be euthanized, and destruction is no longer used as a population control method.
 Nor does BLM sell excess wild horses for slaughter; rather BLM makes every effort to place excess wild horses with private citizens who can provide the animals with a good home.

 Public interest in the welfare and management of wild horses continues to be very high.
 There are many different values pertaining to wild horse management from the public's perceptions.
 Some view wild horses as nuisance animals, while others strongly advocate management of wild horses as living symbols of the pioneer spirit.
-BLM is required to manage wild horses in compliance with the WFRHBA.